-Business View Magazine interviews representatives of the West End Development Corp., as part of our focus on best practices of Bermuda businesses.
+Business View Caribbean interviews representatives of the West End Development Corp., as part of our focus on best practices of Bermuda businesses.

 The British Empire was built on the strength of its navy, and for eons, England was the most prominent seafaring power on earth.
 While English fighting vessels had roamed the seas since the 10th century, a standing “Navy Royal,” with its own purpose-built warships and dockyards, didn’t emerge until the reign of Henry VIII, half a millennium later.
 In 1588, Queen Elizabeth celebrated the British fleet’s victory over the Spanish Armada, and by the 17th century, the Navy had completed the transition from a semi-amateur fighting fleet of “gentlemen” (upper-class soldiers) and “tarpaulins” (professional seamen, who generally served on merchant or fishing vessels in peacetime) into a fully professional institution with an officer corps and a defined career structure.

 The Acts of Union, which created the Kingdom of Great Britain in 1707, also established the Royal Navy, which remained the world’s largest maritime force throughout the 18th and 19th centuries.
 During the American War of Independence (1775–1783), it easily obliterated the small Continental Navy of frigates fielded by the rebel colonists, but the entry of France, Spain, and the Netherlands into the war against Britain produced a combination of opposing forces which deprived the Navy of its position of superiority for the first time since the 1690s.
 That decisive defeat forced the retreating flotilla to establish a new, operational base between Halifax, Nova Scotia and the West Indies, two key remaining outposts of British rule – and Bermuda was quickly identified as the most strategic and secure location.